progit/progit/de/01-introduction/01-chapter1.markdown

 <!--The first thing you should do when you install Git is to set your user name and e-mail address.
 This is important because every Git commit uses this information, and it’s immutably baked into the commits you pass around:-->

-Nachdem Du Git installiert hast, solltest Du als erstes deinen Namen und deine E-Mail Adresse konfigurieren.
-Das ist wichtig, weil Git diese Information für jeden Commit verwendet, den Du anlegst, und sie ist unveränderlich in deine Commits eingebaut (xxx):
+Nachdem Du Git installiert hast, solltest Du als erstes Deinen Namen und Deine E-Mail Adresse konfigurieren.
+Das ist wichtig, weil Git diese Information für jeden Commit verwendet, den Du anlegst, und sie ist unveränderlich in Deine Commits eingebaut (xxx):

 	$ git config --global user.name "John Doe"
 	$ git config --global user.email johndoe@example.com

 <!--Again, you need to do this only once if you pass the `-\-global` option, because then Git will always use that information for anything you do on that system.
 If you want to override this with a different name or e-mail address for specific projects, you can run the command without the `-\-global` option when you’re in that project.-->

-Du brauchst diese Konfiguration, wie schon erwähnt, nur einmal vorzunehmen, wenn Du die `--global` Option verwendest, weil Git diese Information dann für all deine Projekte verwenden wird.
+Du brauchst diese Konfiguration, wie schon erwähnt, nur einmal vorzunehmen, wenn Du die `--global` Option verwendest, weil Git diese Information dann für all Deine Projekte verwenden wird.
 Wenn Du sie für ein spezielles Projekt mit einem anderen Namen oder einer anderen E-Mail Adresse überschreiben willst, kannst Du dazu den Befehl ohne die `--global` Option innerhalb dieses Projektes ausführen.

 <!--### Your Editor ###-->
 ### Dein Editor ###

 <!--Now that your identity is set up, you can configure the default text editor that will be used when Git needs you to type in a message.
 By default, Git uses your system’s default editor, which is generally Vi or Vim.
 If you want to use a different text editor, such as Emacs, you can do the following:-->

-Nachdem Du deine Identität jetzt konfiguriert hast, kannst Du einstellen, welchen Texteditor Git in Situationen verwenden soll, in denen Du eine Nachricht eingeben mußt.
-Normalerweise verwendet Git den Standard-Texteditor deines Systems – das ist üblicherweise Vi oder Vim.
+Nachdem Du Deine Identität jetzt konfiguriert hast, kannst Du einstellen, welchen Texteditor Git in Situationen verwenden soll, in denen Du eine Nachricht eingeben mußt.
+Normalerweise verwendet Git den Standard-Texteditor Deines Systems – das ist üblicherweise Vi oder Vim.
 Wenn Du einen anderen Texteditor, z.B.
 Emacs, verwenden willst, kannst Du das wie folgt festlegen:

 	$ git config --global core.editor emacs